 CUL-DE-SAC See “Streets, Roads, Highway/Cul-de-sac.”

 CULINARY WATER AUTHORITY.
 The City’s Public Works Director or the department, agency, or public entity with the responsibility to review and approve the feasibility of the culinary water system and sources serving a property or building.

 CULINARY WATER FACILITIES.
 Water supply lines, pumps, springs, wells, and/or any other physical facilities necessary to provide a supply of culinary water to a use in sufficient quantity and of approved quality to meet the standards of this Title, Title II, and Title III.

 DECISION, ADMINISTRATIVE.
-An Administrative Decision is when the City Council, Planning Commission, Land Use Authority Board, Appeal Authority, Zoning Administrator, City staff, or other land use authorities administer and enforces an adopted plan, Ordinance, rule, or standard of the Tremonton City Council.
+An Administrative Decision is when the City Council, Planning Commission, Development Review Committee, Appeal Authority, Zoning Administrator, City staff, or other land use authorities administer and enforces an adopted plan, Ordinance, rule, or standard of the Tremonton City Council.
 Administrative decisions shall be supported by Findings of Facts included in a formal record of the decision and are valid if supported by substantial evidence in the record.

 DECISION, LEGISLATIVE.
 A Legislative Decision is made by a public vote of the Tremonton City Council that result in an Ordinance, amendment to an Ordinance, adoption of a Plan, an amendment to a Plan, or creation of an official policy, rule or code.
 Legislative Decisions are valid if it is reasonably debatable that the action could promote the general welfare of the City.

 DENSITY OR GROSS DENSITY.
 Density is a measure of the number of dwelling units per acre of area.
 It shall be expressed Dwelling Units per Acre (DU/acre).